iTwin/itwinjs-core/docs/changehistory/Roadmap.md

 # The iTwin.js Roadmap

-This roadmap provides the *big picture* view of the development path for the iTwin.js platform, and the relative priorities along the path.
+This roadmap provides the *big picture* view of the development path for the iTwin.js platform, cataloging proposed features that have received at least some level of priority for development.

 ## Themes

 We will use the following themes (that may be adjusted from time-to-time according to your input) to drive the evolution of iTwin.js:

 - Be *the open platform* for Infrastructure Digital Twins for federating BIM Models, GIS data, reality data, IT and OT into a single pane of glass for a seamless user experience.
-- Be cloud provider, operating system, and browser neutral to the extent possible.
+- Be cloud provider-, operating system-, and browser-agnostic to the extent possible.
 - Performance, scalability, security, and stability are our paramount concerns.
 - Make developing with iTwin.js as easy, productive, predictable, and profitable as possible.
 - Adhere to open source standards and norms wherever possible.
 - Build an ecosystem of innovation and enterprise.

-## Release 3.0
+## Roadmap

-We plan to release `iTwin.js 3.0` in 2H21.
-The projects listed below will comprise the priorities during the 3.0 development cycle.
-However it's likely that some may not be fully functional, or even beta-ready by the release deadline.
-In that case they will become candidates for the 4.0 cycle.
+A checked box denotes a complated feature.
+An unchecked box indicates work upon the feature is either in progress or tenatively planned.

-Volunteers for help on any or all of these projects are welcome.
-In particular, the iTwin.js team always benefits from real-world use cases and data sets.
-If you would like to work together with us on any of these projects, particularly those that describe creating examples and templates for interfacing to external systems, please let us know.
+Contributions and suggestions are welcome.
+Feel free to [discuss](https://github.com/iTwin/itwinjs-core/discussions) or submit a PR.

 ### Visualization